IgorAherne/Hunyuan3D-2-stable-projectorz/README.md

 A One-click installer for Windows: (Python 3.11, Cuda 12.4 / 12.8)

-Repository for integration with the [StableProjectorz](https://stableprojectorz.com/), a free AI-texturing tool.<br>
+Repository for integration of Tencent Hunyan3D-2 with the [StableProjectorz](https://stableprojectorz.com/), a free AI-texturing tool.<br>
 Our Discord server: [here](https://discord.gg/aWbnX2qan2)

 <h2>If you want to install manually:</h2>